usmanmusa1920/flask-unity/docs/quick_start.rst

     python thunder.py boot --port 7000 --debug True

 With this, you can do many and many stuffs now!
 From here you are ready to keep write more views in the app `views.py` as well as in the project `routes.py` and do many stuffs just like the way you do if you use flask only.

+Source code for this `quick start` is available at official `github <https://github.com/usmanmusa1920/sakyum/tree/master/example/quick_start/Schoolsite>`_ repository of the project.